suipingooi/jkdev/README.md

 ![Font Gylps](images/core/fontgylps.png)
 Eczar, serif and Montserrat, san-serif were selected as font-pair that is simple and modern yet suggestive of heritage.

-A demo of the site can be found on [https://suipingooi.github.io/jkdev/](https://suipingooi.github.io/jkdev/)
+A demo of the site can be found here [https://suipingooi.github.io/jkdev/](https://suipingooi.github.io/jkdev/)

 ## Features

-This site features 3 developmental domain page:
+This site features the following developmental domains:
-1. Physical Domain - I AM A SPARTAN KID
+1. Physical Domain (my sport) - I AM A SPARTAN KID
     * covers physical development including health and wellness; a link to strava is included that will show JK's recent workouts.
-2. Cognitive Domain - I AM A LOGICIAN
+2. Cognitive Domain (my forte) - I AM A LOGICIAN
     * covers his primary interest - STEM (Science, Technology, Engineering and Mathematics); a link to scratch is included.
-3. Aesthetic Domain _ I AM A MUSICIAN
+3. Aesthetic Domain (my niche) - I AM A MUSICIAN
     * covers JK's secondary interest - music(violin)
+4. Achievement & Accomplishment

 #### Existing Features
-1. Feature 1 : Icon Navigation Bar - allows users to jump to specific identity domain.
+1. Feature 1 : Highlights hover to indicate clickable icons
-3. Feature 2 : Bottom Page Icon Navigation Bar - allows users to quickly return to specific interest segments.
+2. Feature 2 : Icon Navigation Bar - allows users to jump to specific developmental domains.
+3. Feature 3 : Mouseover pop-up that answers "Who Am I?" according to domains ie, A spartan, A logician, A Musician, A Leader.
+4. Feature 4 : A grayed out link for visited pages for better navigational experience.

 #### Features Left to Implement
-4. Feature 4 : A video intro (self intro video) of JK (similar to college/uni application video).
+5. Feature 4 : A video intro (self intro video) of JK (similar to college/uni application video).
-5. Feature 5 : PDF download for a summary of JK's portfolio which will include school's documentation.
+6. Feature 5 : PDF download for a summary of JK's portfolio which will include school's documentation.
 DSA schools require result slips of End-of-Year Examination from previous year. (current existing link is functional but will download a sample pdf instead of his portfolio pdf)
-6. Feature 6 : Contact me - email form for request of references.
+7. Feature 6 : Contact me - email form for request of references.
 (current existing link opens a google form request)